yodrew/darkroomretreat/manuscript/design.md

 ~/~

-Now, let's learn to make our prison cells into escape vehicles.
+Now, let's learn to make prison cells into escape vehicles.
 The next four "make" chapters give detailed instructions and plans for your very own darkroom.

 ![](images/conic.png)